tomdeforest/tomdeforest.github.io/_projects/2023-01-31-t-shirt-design.md

 ## Let's Happy Together

 I design t-shirts because it makes me happy.
 I hope it makes others happy.
 I am delighted when others connect with my designs and purchase tees.

-My favorite POD site is [Cotton Bureau](https://cottonbureau.com/people/small-simple-things?hierarchicalMenu%255Bcategories__lvl0%255D%255B0%255D%253DApparel).
-The designs are high quality and the customer service is top shelf.
 If you purchase my tees, post a pic and tag me on [Instagram](https://www.instagram.com/smallandsimplethings.org_/)!